k2-fsa/icefall/egs/libriheavy/ASR/RESULTS.md

 *Word-level biasing:*

 The results are reported on LibriSpeech test-sets using the biasing list provided from <https://arxiv.org/abs/2104.02194>.
-You need to set `--use-ls-test-set True` to obtain results in the following table.
+You need to set `--use-ls-test-set True` so that the LibriSpeech test sets are used.

 | decoding method      | ls-test-clean | ls-test-other | comment             |
 |----------------------|---------------|---------------|---------------------|